live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 {qmlMethod:staticLoad(Object parameters)}

-Loads the static object. where parameters is an object with the following keys:
+Loads the static object, where parameters is an object with the following keys:

  * `filename`: name of the file to write into
  * `fourcc` : a string based sequence of characters that describes the codec to be